MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 Combined with AppX-based deployment (eg, from the Windows Store), MRT can automatically deliver the most-applicable resources for a given user / device which minimizes the download and install size of your application.
 This size reduction can be significant for applications with a large amount of localized content, perhaps on the order of several *gigabytes* for AAA games.
-Additional benefits of MRT include localized listings in the Windows Shell and the Windows Store, automatic fallback logic when a user's preferred language doesn't match your available resources.
+Additional benefits of MRT include localized listings in the Windows Shell and the Microsoft Store, automatic fallback logic when a user's preferred language doesn't match your available resources.

 This document describes the high-level architecture of MRT and provides a porting guide to help move legacy Win32 applications to MRT with minimal code changes.
 Once the move to MRT is made, additional benefits (such as the ability to segment resources by scale factor or system theme) become available to the developer.
 Note that MRT-based localization works for